- Our Autumn newsletter 2023 is now available. You can download it here

 Joint accounts – if a savings account is held jointly, it will automatically pass to the other account holder(s) and the terms and conditions of the account will stay the same.

 ISA accounts – ISA accounts will stay open until we receive documentation to close the account.
 If you’re the spouse or registered civil partner of the person who has died, you may be able to inherit an additional ISA allowance.
 You’ll need to apply for an Additional Permitted Subscription (APS) allowance which will entitle you to a one-off additional allowance to cover the value of your partner's savings as well as your own.
 Please speak to us on 03330 140144 if you need further information about how to do this.

 If you need funds to part-pay or fully pay for funeral expenses or Inheritance Tax, we can release money from the deceased’s account(s) before the Grant of Representation is obtained.
 We will pay funeral expenses directly to the Funeral Director.
-For Inheritance Tax payments, we will send a cheque to the Personal Representative so that they can pay HMRC.
+For Inheritance Tax payments we can pay HMRC directly.
+Alternatively, a cheque made payable to HMRC can be sent to the Personal Representatives.

 If two or more borrowers jointly own the property which is mortgaged with us, our process will be different depending on how the property is held.
 We can help you identify how it is held (either as joint tenants or tenants in common) and we'll guide you through the relevant process.

 Mortgage terms and conditions will stay the same and it’s important to be aware that the mortgage must still be paid to us, even where one of the borrowers has passed away.
 If you think you may have difficulty in making these payments, please contact us on 03330 140146.

 The mortgaged property must continue to be insured under a comprehensive buildings insurance policy.